-In rendering its opinion, Bond Counsel to the Issuer will rely upon (a) the Issuer's federal tax certificate and (b) covenants of the Issuer with respect to arbitrage, the application of the proceeds to be received from the issuance and sale of the Bonds and certain other matters.
+In rendering its opinion, Bond Counsel to the Issuer will rely upon (a) the Issuer's federal tax certificate, (b) covenants of the Issuer with respect to arbitrage and the application of the proceeds to be received from the issuance and sale of the Bonds and certain other matters and (c) the certification of the amount required to be deposited into the escrow fund for the defeasance of the refunded bonds.
 Failure of the Issuer to comply with these representations or covenants could cause the interest on the Bonds to become includable in gross income retroactively to the date of issuance of the Bonds.